GerHobbelt/owemdjee/README.md

 - **clBLAS** [📁](./clBLAS) [🌐](https://github.com/GerHobbelt/clBLAS) -- the OpenCL™ BLAS portion of OpenCL's `clMath`.
 The complete set of BLAS level 1, 2 & 3 routines is implemented.
 In addition to GPU devices, the library also supports running on CPU devices to facilitate debugging and multicore programming.
 The primary goal of `clBLAS` is to make it easier for developers to utilize the inherent performance and power efficiency benefits of heterogeneous computing. `clBLAS` interfaces do not hide nor wrap OpenCL interfaces, but rather leaves OpenCL state management to the control of the user to allow for maximum performance and flexibility.
 The clBLAS library does generate and enqueue optimized OpenCL kernels, relieving the user from the task of writing, optimizing and maintaining kernel code themselves.
 - **CLBlast** [📁](./CLBlast) [🌐](https://github.com/GerHobbelt/CLBlast) -- the tuned OpenCL BLAS library.
 CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
 It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
 CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.
 - **CLBlast-database** [📁](./CLBlast-database) [🌐](https://github.com/GerHobbelt/CLBlast-database) -- the full database of tuning results for the [CLBlast OpenCL BLAS library](https://github.com/CNugteren/CLBlast).
 Tuning results are obtained using CLBlast and the [CLTune auto-tuner](https://github.com/CNugteren/CLTune).
+- **cld1-language-detect** [📁](./cld1-language-detect) [🌐](https://github.com/GerHobbelt/cld) -- the CLD (Compact Language Detection) library, extracted from the source code for Google's Chromium library.
+CLD1 probabilistically detects languages in Unicode UTF-8 text.
 - **cld2-language-detect** [📁](./cld2-language-detect) [🌐](https://github.com/GerHobbelt/cld2) -- CLD2 probabilistically detects over 80 languages in Unicode UTF-8 text, either plain text or HTML/XML.
 For mixed-language input, CLD2 returns the top three languages found and their approximate percentages of the total text bytes.
 Optionally, it also returns a vector of text spans with the language of each identified.
 The design target is web pages of at least 200 characters (about two sentences); CLD2 is not designed to do well on very short text.
+- **cld3-language-detect** [📁](./cld3-language-detect) [🌐](https://github.com/GerHobbelt/cld3) -- CLD3 is a neural network model for language identification.
+The inference code extracts character ngrams from the input text and computes the fraction of times each of them appears.
+The model outputs BCP-47-style language codes, shown in the table below.
+For some languages, output is differentiated by script.
+Language and script names from Unicode CLDR.
 - **cli11** [📁](./cli11) [🌐](https://github.com/GerHobbelt/CLI11) -- command line options parser
 - **clipp** [📁](./clipp) [🌐](https://github.com/GerHobbelt/clipp) -- commandline parser